 Most people have very little contact with the criminal court system, and when they become the victim or witness of a crime they are often confused by the court process and what is expected of them.
 If you are a witness in a criminal case, please see the last section on this page.
-For information about the court process in general, including what to do if you receive a subpoena, click here.
+For information about the court process in general, click here.

 General Information for Victims

 Misdemeanor cases are handled in District Court.
 Victims and witnesses in these cases should appear in court on the scheduled court date so that someone from our office can quickly and efficiently communicate with you and explain your role in the court process.
 Most interactions with witness and victims in District Court will occur on the defendant’s court date.
 If you need to figure out when a case is scheduled, you can click here.
 For additional questions or issues with court dates, please contact the DA’s Office in the county where your case is pending and ask to speak to a District Court Legal Assistant.

 For victims in Superior Court cases, our contact with you will be primarily through phone, mail, and in-office meetings.
 Our office is proactive about reaching out to victims of felonies.
 If you believe your case is being handled in Superior Court and you are unsure about the status of your case, please call the DA’s Office in the county where your case is pending and ask to speak to a Superior Court Legal Assistant.

 If you wish to receive notification and to be informed of court proceedings you must notify your DA Legal Assistant at the District Attorney’s office of any change of address or telephone number you may have.

 Threatening a witness is a crime in North Carolina.
 If you receive a threat from the defendant or anyone else, call the police and report the threat.
 If the threat has to do with a case that is pending in court, please contact the prosecutor or the DA Legal Assistant in the District Attorney’s Office where the case is pending so we can take appropriate action.